kchvilyov/TaskManager/README.md

 [Learn more about Gradle tasks](https://docs.gradle.org/current/userguide/command_line_interface.html#common_tasks).

-This project follows the suggested multi-module setup and consists of the `app` and `utils` subprojects.
+This project follows the suggested multi-module setup and consists of the `app` and `core` subprojects.
 The shared build logic was extracted to a convention plugin located in `buildSrc`.

 This project uses a version catalog (see `gradle/libs.versions.toml`) to declare and version dependencies